On this page:

 Looking ahead: Rotterdam and beyond

 The first year was about creating momentum, establishing structure and proving that the Drupal community can coordinate around AI at scale.
-The next phase is about delivery, adoption and maturity — and DrupalCon (28 September to 1 October) is where a significant part of that next phase becomes visible.
+The next phase is about delivery, adoption and maturity.
+DrupalCon (28 September to 1 October) is where a significant part of that next phase becomes visible.

 The initiative is working toward having new features, recipes and modules ready to demonstrate at Rotterdam.
-Alongside the main conference, the Enterprise Drupal AI on 28 September brings together CXOs and enterprise decision-makers for a focused day on AI in production.
-The AI Dev provides a dedicated space for developers to go deep on AI tooling, agentic architecture and Drupal-specific innovations.
+Alongside the main conference, on 28 September, the Enterprise Drupal AI brings together CXOs and enterprise decision-makers for a focused day on enterprise AI strategy and implementation, and the AI Dev provides a dedicated space for developers to go deep on AI tooling, agentic architecture and Drupal-specific innovations.

 If you’re building with Drupal AI and want to get involved before then, there are a few ways to do so: